CalisJI/MiniGame/README.md

 # Project display object's point on matrix

+## Swich branch to select project for using

 ### Using UART to communicate with each other
 Host machine running human detection connect to ESP32 via UART using TypeC cable.
 They communicate realtime with each other